 13 Steps: How to Write A Best Selling Book

-You know the weird thing about the writers is that they might get a story idea out of—hey, what if I write a story about a murderer who loses his memory and starts a new life, but then his past soon catches up to him in the form of his next door neighbour—yeah, as I said, out of nowhere.
+You know the weird thing about writers is that they might get a story idea out of—hey, what if I write a story about a murderer who loses his memory and starts a new life, but then his past soon catches up to him in the form of his next door neighbor?—yeah, as I said, out of nowhere.

 I’m guessing you’ve got some idea like this too, and you want to bring it to life.
+Great going until now, we’ll need that optimism.

 How to write a best selling book text overlay.
 Blog post image.
 A person designing a graphic with a laptop, phone and coffee kept on the table.

-In this blog post I’ll take you through the 13 steps that usually precede the success of nay book.
+In this blog post I’ll take you through the 13 steps that usually precede the success of any book.
 Learn how to write best selling fiction, by challenging yourself to write and publish your book within 6 months.

 Writing a bestselling book requires focus on three areas, mainly,